|La Fontaine de Mars is located in an upscale neighborhood from what we observed.|

 Unfortunately, the limitations of my way of eating limits my menu options with many flour laden sauces and side dishes.
-As for Tom, his limited taste buds dictate that he order mostly beef and pork and potatoes for a side dish.
-Many options in the finer establishments include beans, lentils and varying forms of rice, none of which he’s willing to try.
+As for Tom and his limited taste buds dictate that he order mostly beef and pork and potatoes for a side dish.
+Many options in finer establishments include beans, lentils, and varying forms of rice, none of which he’s willing to try.

 |The opposite side of the room in which we dined at La Fontaine de Mars.|

-Tom had the bread (which at this point he’s tiring of crusty breads), the medium sized portion of fries and the steak sans sauce.
+Tom had the bread (which at this point he’s tired of crusty bread), the medium-sized portion of fries, and the steak sans sauce.
 None of the appetizers or desserts appealed to him.

 |By the time I remembered to take this photo, I’d already consumed half of this server of Bearnaise sauce.|

-This restaurant had become more popular over the past several years after the Obama’s had visited in 2009 which had no influence in our decision to chose this restaurant.
-We discovered this fact after we’d found the listing in TripAdvisor and booked the reservation.
+This restaurant had become more popular over the past several years after Obama’s had visited in 2009 which had no influence on our decision to select this restaurant.
+We discovered this fact after we’d found the listing on TripAdvisor and booked the reservation.
 The concierge at our hotel shared the Obama story which we later found online at this link.

 Apparently, after their visit, visiting Americans stormed the restaurant as a favorite place to dine in Paris making getting a reservation difficult five years later.